Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: Background and Related Work

 \section{Background and Related Work}

-\paragraph{Code LLM Evolution and Security Benchmarks.} LLMs have significantly advanced automated code generation, evolving from basic synthesis to complex agentic workflows and AI-native IDEs \cite{chen2021evaluating, li2022competition, nijkamp2023codegen, fried2023incoder, wang2021codet5, guo2022unixcoder, li2023starcoder, rozière2024codellamaopenfoundation}.
-Despite these functional gains, generated code frequently contains high-impact vulnerabilities in realistic settings \cite{pearce2022asleep}, prompting the creation of specialized security datasets and evaluation benchmarks \cite{siddiq2022securityeval, tony2023llmseceval, bhatt2023cyberseceval, wang2024codesec, peng2025cweval}.
-Current frameworks primarily rely on post-hoc defenses, using static analysis to detect specific Common Weakness Enumerations (CWEs) \cite{li2025safegenbench, dubniczky2025castle}.
-While effective for detection, these approaches largely treat each program in isolation, failing to model the cross-program regularities or model-specific patterns that emerge from a model's underlying generation logic.
+\paragraph{Code LLM Evolution and Security Benchmarks} LLMs have significantly advanced automated code generation, evolving from basic synthesis to complex agentic workflows and AI-native IDEs \cite{chen2021evaluating, li2022competition, nijkamp2022codegen, fried2022incoder, wang2021codet5, guo2022unixcoder, li2023starcoder, roziere2023code}.
+Despite these functional gains, generated code frequently contains high-impact vulnerabilities in realistic settings \cite{pearce2025asleep}, prompting the creation of specialized security datasets and evaluation benchmarks \cite{siddiq2022securityeval, tony2023llmseceval, bhatt2023purple, wang2024your, peng2025cweval}.
+Newer end-to-end benchmarks such as WebGenBench and E2EDev move the field closer to realistic application generation, where models construct multi-file systems rather than isolated functions \cite{lu2026webgen, liu2025e2edev}.
+Even so, most benchmark protocols still summarize security at the level of individual programs: the unit of analysis is whether one sample is vulnerable, not whether the model repeatedly associates the same visible feature with the same hidden flaw.

+This per-sample framing limits what current evaluations can reveal.
+Post-hoc scanners are essential for finding bugs in a specific artifact, but they do not directly measure whether vulnerabilities recur systematically across generations.
+As a result, they under-characterize a deployment risk that matters in practice: if the same model is used to generate many applications, repeated implementation habits can make hidden vulnerabilities predictable before source-code access is obtained.

-\paragraph{Vulnerability Persistence and Fingerprinting.} In the broader machine learning context, black-box security research has demonstrated that probabilistic sampling allows for model extraction and fingerprinting, where stochastic outputs leave stable, identifiable signatures \cite{tramer2016stealing, carlini2021extracting, yang2024fingerprint, xu2024instructional, jagielski2020high, shokri2017membership, cao2021ipguard}.
-In LLMs, limited output diversity and structural template reuse have been linked to reduced creativity and "vulnerability fingerprints" \cite{elgedawy2025ocassionallysecurecomparativeanalysis, yun2025diversity_collapse}.
-We extend these insights to the code domain, showing that stochastic reuse patterns cause identical insecure design choices to recur across disparate domains \cite{pearce2022asleep}.
-While prior work confirms that generation is consistent enough for identification, our work bridges the gap by demonstrating that vulnerability distributions conditioned on observable features form a robust, model-specific fingerprint that can be exploited in a universal black-box setting.
+\paragraph{Vulnerability Persistence and Fingerprinting} In the broader machine learning context, black-box security research has demonstrated that probabilistic sampling allows for model extraction and fingerprinting, where stochastic outputs leave stable, identifiable signatures \cite{tramer2016stealing, carlini2021extracting, yang2024fingerprint, jagielski2020high, shokri2017membership}.
+In LLMs, limited output diversity and structural template reuse have been linked to reduced creativity and persistent ``vulnerability fingerprints'' \cite{elgedawy2024ocassionally, yun2025price}.
+These results suggest that generation is stable enough not only for model identification, but also for inferring properties of unseen outputs.